MelJan/PyDeep/docs/installation.rst

 Installation
 ##################################

-To install PyDeep, first download it from `GitHub <https://github.com/MelJan/PyDeep>`_.
+To install PyDeep, first download it from `GitHub/MelJan <https://github.com/MelJan/PyDeep>`_.
 Then simply change to the PyDeep folder and run the setup script:

 .. code-block:: bash